>

 Growing industries in the area include retailtelecommunications and media.
 Sportal, Freeserve and Perform Group all started in Leeds and now dominate the UK internet industry.
 So much so that over 33% of the UK’s internet traffic passes through Leeds – making it the most important internet hub in the country.

-According to the Labour Market Handbook (August 2016), Leeds is the second largest employment centre (after Birmingham), home to 474,000 employees.
+Leeds is the second largest employment centre (after Birmingham), home to 474,000 employees.
 Below we can see how this figure compares to other large cities across the UK:

 So why are there so many companies in Leeds?